JJonahJson/MountainCar-v313/README.md

 Each of them reaches a success average of 90% very quickly, but only with fixed Q targets and double Q learning the problem is solved as intended by OpenAI Gym’s GitHub site: getting average reward of -110.0 over 100 consecutive trials.

+## Results
+Best technique: Double DQN
+The results below comes from one training with Double DQN, the csv file of this run are uploaded with the project.

+Nearly found solution at: 816th time step with average reward of 110.8 Solution found at: 955th time step with average reward of -109.1 Best average reward: -103.5 at the 1235th time step

 ## How to install
 Clone the repository:
 ```bash